simukappu/activity_notification/README.md

 #### Enabling broadcasting notifications to channels

-Broadcasting notifications to Action Cable channels is disabled as default.
+Broadcasting notifications to Action Cable channels is provided as [optional notification targets implementation](#action-cable-channels-as-optional-target).
+This optional targets is disabled as default.
 You can configure it to enable Action Cable broadcasting in initializer *activity_notification.rb*.

 ```ruby
 config.action_cable_enabled = true